+One of those things is visiting the Dam.
 At the Dam Square, you will find a lot of notable buildings: the Royal Palace, the New Church (Nieuwe kerk) and Madame Tussaud’s.
 Because of these buildings and frequent events, it is one of the busiest squares in Amsterdam.
 You are never alone here.

 Wander (or bike) around the streets

 The many canals (100 km) and 1500 bridges are perfect for just wandering around.
 Get lost in the little streets, do some shopping, enjoy a croquet or a stroopwafel and just enjoy this historical city.